 Read up on Dating

--I realized I hadn’t dated for 7+ years so I researched some books to read and found This book.
+I realized I hadn’t dated for 7+ years so I researched some books to read and found this book.
 It helped me re-learn the phases of dating and steps to follow.
+One of the best books I’ve read on dating and falling in love using both your head and your heart is called, “How to Avoid Falling in Love with a Jerk” John Van Epp.
+His advice is profound.
+This is a MUST READ—esp if you married someone who wasn’t very kind the first time.

 If you have kids, say NO to long distance.

--If you have children and share custody, date people who live close to you in proximity.
+If you have children and share custody with your ex, date people who live close to you in proximity.
 Long distance is especially difficult for parents who share joint physical or legal custody.
 This is due to the fact that if you share any type of custody and things get serious, you will need to arrange with the courts a scenario that works for everyone involved—which is near impossible.

 Before I took this advice myself, I dated a guy in another state.
-Besides not being able to get to know him well enough, it would have been impossible had we married to keep both my husband and children happy when they missed their father who lived a state away.
+Besides not being able to get to know him well enough, it would have been impossible had we married to keep both my ex-husband and children happy.
+The expense for traveling would have been very high.
+They would start to blame and resent me when they missed their father who lived a state away.

 Work on You

--No one is perfect.
-Not you, not I. We all have things we are working on, strengths, and issues.
+No one is perfect.
+Not you, not I. We all have things we are working on, we have strengths, and we have issues/weaknesses.
 Many of us divorcee’s have even more to deal with: a past history of hurt, betrayal, abuse, failure, or abandonment.
 These can lead to lower self esteem, depression, addiction, or other problems.

 So whether you are suffering or rejoicing, it’s really important to begin healing, work on yourself, and be the type of person you’d want to marry.
 This will help you figure out what you want—especially while you are dating.